widelang/draft/README.md

 ```

 A *Question Statement* used in a returning context (such as inside a function with a returning body) behaves like a Question Expression.

-No semicolon `;` is required at the end, unless multiple expressions are present.

 This is known as **Question Morphing** — when a `?` block adapts to its return context.